gilbertkristiaan/eshop/README.md

-## Name: Gilbert Kristian
+## Name: Gilbert Kristian - Adpro-A - 2306274951

-## Class: Adpro-A

-## Student Number: 2306274951

 ___

+# Module 1 - Coding Standards and Secure Coding

-# Reflection 1: Coding Standards and Secure Coding
+## Reflection 1: Coding Standards and Secure Coding
 You already implemented two new features using Spring Boot.
 Check again your source code and evaluate the coding standards that you have learned in this module.
 Write clean code principles and secure coding practices that have been applied to your code.
 If you find any mistake in your source code, please explain how to improve your code

 ---